Some infertility treatments can cause complications, including side effects from medication, multiple pregnancy and stress.

 Side effects of medication

-Some of the medications that are used to treat infertility can cause side effects.
+Some medications used to treat infertility can cause side effects.
 These may include:

-For a full list of possible side effects, please see the patient information leaflet that comes with your medication, or see Medicines information.
+For a full list of possible side effects, please see the patient information leaflet that comes with your medication, or read our medicines information page.

 Ovarian hyperstimulation syndrome